 In 2012 Den Helder Airport facilitated more than 24,000 flight movements.
 It is expected that this will decline after the phasing out of oil and gas extraction, which will ultimately leave room around the North Sea for 5 to 6 offshore airport centers.
 Consolidation is inevitable.
 It is important that the Netherlands, with Den Helder Airport, continues to be part of this.
 By making all ground operations sustainable by 2030, facilitating maritime drones and optimal design, Dutch offshore aviation is ready for the future.

 Den Helder Airport is open on weekdays from 7 am to 10 am and on weekends and national and Christian holidays from 7 am to 12 am and from 3 pm to 8 pm.

 For lost items you can contact NoordWest Services & Security by telephone +31(0)223-637 770.
 All lost items will be reported to the municipality of Den Helder.
 You can find your lost item via the following link https://www.verlorenofgevonden.nl.

 Smoking is only allowed outside at Den Helder Airport.
-There are ashtrays to the left and right at the entrance to the terminal.
+There are ashtrays to the right of the entrance (seen from crosswalk) of the terminal.

 Den Helder Airport and Maritime Air Base de Kooy do their utmost to cause as little noise pollution as possible.
 For any complaints, please use the online complaint form or call 0800-022 60 33 or +31 (0)223-658 670.